 Ken is an estate planning attorney in San Rafael.
 He formerly chaired the State Bar Commission on Administration of Justice and serves as Secretary to the PRE Road Advisory Board.
-He is a member of the California Planning & Conservation League, Natural Resources Defense Council, and Sierra Club, among environmental non-profits, and serves on the Board of Environmental Action Committee of West Marin.
-Ken has been an active member of MCL’s Board for many years, serving as Treasurer and Chair of the Finance Committee.
+He is a member of the California Planning & Conservation League, Natural Resources Defense Council, and Sierra Club, among environmental non-profits, and serves on the Board of of the Marin Conservation League.

 Terence Carroll, Treasurer

 Terence Carroll has been a been an EAC board member since January 2007.
 He served for three years on the board of the San Geronimo Valley Planning Group, including one as Vice Chair.
 A long-time volunteer with SPAWN, Terence has been active in protecting and conserving the habitat of the endangered salmon in Lagunitas Creek.
 He is a member of the Environmental Forum of Marin Class XXX.
 Terence and his wife have lived in West Marin since 1998.